duesee/mls-dictionary/README.md

   A (signed) data structure containing (pre-published) public information about a user.
 Notably, it contains a public key ("init key") that others can use to encrypt a [Welcome message] to this user.
 It also contains the content of the [leaf node] that should be added to the tree representing the user.
 </details>

- KeyPackages are intended to be used only once and SHOULD NOT be reused  The whole structure is signed using the client's signature key.

 ## P

 <details>